-***I wrote this blog in early September, but I know some of you have Homecoming in the next month, so I wanted to share again.***
+***I wrote this blog in early September 2018, but I know some of you have Sadie Hawkins Dances in the next month or two, so I wanted to share again.***

 School has started, and for many students, that means Homecoming is coming up.